elastic/elastic-serverless-forwarder/docs/README-AWS.md

 The Lambda function can ingest logs contained in the message payload of CloudWatch Logs events and send them to Elastic.
 The CloudWatch Logs service serves as a trigger for the Lambda function.
 When a new record gets written to a Kinesis data stream, the Lambda function triggers.

 You can set up separate CloudWatch Log groups for each type of log.
 The `es_datastream_name` parameter in the config file is mandatory.
 If this value is set to an Elasticsearch data stream, the type of log must be correctly defined with configuration parameters.
-A single configuration file can have many input sections, pointing to different CloudWatch Logs groupos that match specific log types.
+A single configuration file can have many input sections, pointing to different CloudWatch Logs groups that match specific log types.

 ## Deploying Elastic Serverless Forwarder